colmanhumphrey/glmmboot/cran-comments.md

 ## Update
 In this version:
-* Added a warning if data not supplied explictly (base_data argument in BootGlmm)
-* Changed two-sided p-value calculation to more tightly respect the fact that the bootstrap t-values intentionally are not forced to be symmetric (BootCI)
+* For general narrowness bias, now resampling k-1 levels of random effects / n-1 rows of regular data (depending on existence of random effects).
+This can be turned off with narrowness_avoid = FALSE in BootGlmm.

 ## Test environments
-* local OS X install, R 3.5.0
+* local OS X install, R 3.5.1
 * Ubuntu 14.04.5 (on travis-ci), R 3.5.0
 * win-builder (devel and release)